Keep active in the holidays and explore Palmy. Our passports are your guide to some of our favourite places near the river and in our local parks.

 Become an explorer in your home town.
 You'll need a passport, pencil, and playful attitude!

-Choose from one of two passport editions below.
+Choose from one of three passport editions below.
+The multicultural edition is brand new this September.
 We've placed brightly coloured posts in some of our favourite places along each route.
 Find all 10 and 'stamp' your passport.

 The Passport to Play booklets are crammed full of other ideas for things to do at each place as well.